ome/omero-documentation/README.rst

     pip install Sphinx

+The OME documentation is organized into multiple folders:

+* the OMERO documentation is under the ``omero`` folder,
+* the OME Model and Formats documentation is under the ``formats`` folder,
+* the shared configuration and thems are under the ``common`` folder.

-The structure of the documentation folder follows the Sphinx system guidelines.
+The structure of each documentation folder follows the Sphinx system guidelines.
 A quick overview:

 * source \*.txt files with reST markup live in the root of the folder and under subfolders,
+* images/screenshots are placed under ``images``,
+* downloadable files are placed under ``downloads``,
 * compiled output is placed in ``_build``,
 * compiled visual themes are automatically placed in ``_static``,
 * Sphinx configuration is held in ``conf.py``,